freeCodeCamp/guide/src/pages/articles/javascript/advantages-and-disadvantages-of-javascript/index.md

 ---
-title: Advantages and Disadvantages of javaScript
+title: Advantages and Disadvantages of JavaScript
 ---
 Like all computer languages, JavaScript has certain advantages and disadvantages.
 Many of the pros and cons are related to being a client-side language.